 In 2009, Kansas Citians threw away 150 million pounds of perfectly good glass.
 To the dismay of the people at Boulevard Brewing Company, this included some 10 million empty Boulevard bottles – lost forever, buried in local landfills.

-Ripple constructed a state-of-the-art processing plant, and placed dedicated glass recycling containers throughout the metro area.
-We found a local customer that converts the recycled glass into fiberglass insulation, saving enormous amounts of energy and dramatically lowering emissions, and a business in Tulsa that turns amber glass back into bottles, including those used by Boulevard!
+Ripple constructed a state-of-the-art processing plant and placed large, dedicated glass recycling bins throughout the metro area to collect glass.
+A local customer was found that converts the recycled glass into fiberglass insulation, saving enormous amounts of energy and dramatically lowering emissions, and a business in Tulsa was found that turns amber glass back into bottles, including those used by Boulevard!

-The Ripple effect has spread, with our beautiful purple recycling containers now in Kansas City, Jefferson City, Branson, Lawrence, Omaha, and Sioux City.
-Ripple’s facility is processing glass from all over the region, helping over 80 other communities keep glass out of their landfills while giving it the new life it deserves.
+The Ripple effect has spread.
+Beautiful purple bins can now be found in Illinois, Iowa, Kansas, Missouri, and Nebraska.
+Ripple’s original Kansas City facility is processing glass from all over the region, helping over 100 communities across nine states keep glass out of their landfills while giving it the new life it deserves.